February 18 – May 13, 2018

 Flashback to the 80s.
 A time when blockbuster movies, cable networks, and video games reigned.
 The golden era where superheroes and supervillains ruled.
 REPLAY draws inspiration from these popular science fiction, movies, comics, and games, bringing your favorite characters to life.

 With more than 30 pieces on display, creatively using both traditional and unexpected media, REPLAY is delightful, whimsical, and incredibly striking.
-The exhibition is intended to be nostalgic as it harkens back to the stories, games and experiences of our youth.
+The exhibition is intended to be nostalgic as it harkens back to the stories, games and experiences of this iconic era.

 The selected group of talented artists featured in this exhibition have put a playful, modern spin on how these iconic characters are seen today.
 It challenges the way we view the storylines we remember so fondly, and at the same time, reflect on the stories we hold dear about our community and its history.
 A keen-eyed guest will quickly find references to fan favorites, such as PAC-MAN, Wonder Woman and Darth Vader, in this one-of-a-kind exhibition.